ffund/tcp-ip-essentials/lab2/2-arp.md

 **Lab report**: Show the ICMP message you captured on the loopback interface, and answer these questions:

 * What is the value of the **type** field and the **code** field in the ICMP message?
+* Why does this message appear on the loopback interface, and not on the Ethernet segment?